rdkcentral/ThunderNanoServices/examples/TestUtility/TestUtilityPlugin.md

 <a name="method.runmemory"></a>
 ## *runmemory <sup>method</sup>*

-Runs a memory test command
+Runs a memory test command.

 ### Parameters